 The life of a man was saved by the rapid delivery of CPR and using an AED.
+The prompt delivery of life-saving measures can save lives.
 For Lindsay Hickmott, the only memory he had back then on the hockey game was sitting on the bench and preparing to take his next shift.

 Ordeal on the ice